Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Keith Eric Weiss - Morgan Stanley & Co.
 LLC

 Thank you, guys, for taking the question.
 I'm actually going to do a one-two punch, similar to my colleague, Mr. Zelnick, there.
 Starting off on the Consumer side of the equation, it seemed like you guys got a really nice bounce from Equifax.
 Fran was out talking very bullishly about the impacts we saw, I think it was like six days after the subscriber adds that came from that breach.
 How should we think about kind of the curve of that impact?
-Obviously, it's going to be most front end loaded like when it happened, you guys try all the search terms and we got shunted to LifeLock.
+Obviously, it's going to be most front end loaded like when it happened, you guys try all the search terms, and we got shunted to LifeLock.
 But how durable is that spike going to be?
 Or how quickly does it peter out and become normalized?
 And then longer term, does LifeLock or I'm sorry, Equifax having to give away more credit monitoring for free?
 Does that impact you negligibly long term or is that not really an issue?

 Gregory S. Clark - Symantec Corp.